LunarG/gfxreconstruct/tools/convert/README.md

 ## JSON Structure

-The tool's output is an ordered list of JSON structures, one per line in `--output jsonl` mode, each line a valid JSON structure.
+The tool's output is an ordered list of JSON structures, one per line in `--format jsonl` mode, each line a valid JSON structure.
 Below are the first few lines from a capture of vkcube, truncated to 200 columns.

 ```json